vishalzambre/payumoney-integration-kit-ror/README.md

 payumoney-integration-kit-ror
 =============================

-PayUMoney integration kit for a generic RoR webapp
+testPayUMoney integration kit for a generic RoR webapp